erunion/node-smores/README.md

     node run.js --room=ROOM

 Note that `--room` accepts either the ID of your room, or its name.
-It's bad ass like that.
+It's badass like that.

 # Plugins